Fixed Departure: see Dates tab for departures

 Curated with a journalist’s eye for the interesting and unusual, this unique itinerary will take you away from the beaten trail and into the homes, villages, wineries and workshops of some truly wonderful people.
 You’ll meet the custodians of tiny 1000-year churches, visit cliff-top monasteries, learn the secrets of Azeri silk, stroll through flower-filled mountain meadows and feast on a mouth-watering array of local, seasonal foods.
 And you’ll have the rare chance to meet the real stars of the Silk Road, the silkworms themselves.

-The trip will be led by one of our directors, Antonia Bolingbroke-Kent – an award-winning travel writer and a producer of Joanna Lumley’s Silk Road Adventure – and fantastic local guides.
+The trip has been designed by one of our directors, Antonia Bolingbroke-Kent – an award-winning travel writer and a producer of Joanna Lumley’s Silk Road Adventure – and will be led by our fantastic local guides.
 Thanks to months of specialist research, this is a completely unique opportunity to travel to the places featured you’ve seen on TV and have dreamed of visiting.
 No other company can give you this same experience.

 This, though we say so ourselves, is a humdinger of a journey.
 Feasting, mountains, wilderness, wine, art, beauty, glamour and lashings of Silk Road history – it has it all!